ControlSystemStudio/phoebus/services/alarm-logger/doc/index.rst

 Logged Alarm Messages
 *********************

 The alarm logging service creates kafka streams which can be configured to monitor one or more alarm topics.
-All associated with state change or configurationData change are filtered, time stamped and added to an elastic index.
+All associated with state change or configuration change are filtered, time stamped and added to an elastic index.

 Examples: